How To Improve The Way You Communicate With Tenants

 "If you have an emergency, such as a major plumbing issue, please contact my emergency cell at 999.999.9999 anytime.”

 "If you prefer texting, you could ask tenants to text you.
 If you prefer email, you can use that as well; however, make sure you always have a good emergency contact method."

 "Whatever method you choose to communicate via, be sure you stick to it and actually respond to your tenants."

 While you are likely busy as a landlord juggling a lot at once, it is worth it to take the time to communicate thoughtfully with your tenants.

 Always remain professional in your communication with tenants.
-Whether they are the perfect renters or they are causing you major issues, professional and thoughtful communication will go a long way in building a good relationship and protecting your property.
+Whether they are the perfect renters or causing you significant issues, professional and thoughtful communication will go a long way in building a good relationship and protecting your property.

-By focusing on clearer communication as a landlord, you can help improve the rental process for your tenants.
+By focusing on clearer communication as a landlord, you can improve the rental process and help your tenants.

 If you liked this article, subscribe to Rentometer's email newsletter to stay up-to-date on the latest trends in rental housing.